Royal Masonic School for Boys: In popular culture

-Both the senior and junior school were commonly used for films such as Monty Python's The Meaning of Life, Lucky Jim, Indiana Jones and the Last Crusade from the 1950s until recently.
-The opening scenes of the children's series, Thunderbirds was filmed in the old science block.
-The senior school and its grounds were used throughout the long running series of Judge John Deed starring Martin Shaw employing the teaching block as the judges's chambers and other parts of the senior school for the in-court scenes.
+From the 1950s until recently, the senior and junior school were used for films, including It's Great to Be Young (1956), Lucky Jim (1957), Monty Python's The Meaning of Life (1983), and Indiana Jones and the Last Crusade (1989).
+The opening scenes of the 1960s children's series Thunderbirds were filmed in the old science block.
+The senior school and its grounds were used throughout the long-running 2000s series Judge John Deed, starring Martin Shaw, employing the teaching block as the judges's chambers and other parts of the senior school for the in-court scenes.
 The interior was used for the 1990 comedy Nuns on the Run.
+The school's dining hall was used as the Great Hall for the Harry Potter films.